refraction-ray/hpc-build-ansible-playbooks/roles/elk/README.md

 Role Variables
 --------------

-See defaults/main.yml. kibana_http_* vars are used for authticate web access.
+See defaults/main.yml. kibana_http_* vars are used for authticating web access.

 Templates and Files
 --------------